OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Measuring only 6 inches in height, 4 inches in width, and 5.25 inches in depth, and weighing around 3 pounds in weight it’s safe to presume the Audioengine A2+ Wireless Speaker is reasonably small.
 However, with its small exterior comes a beautiful design and an even more impressive sound.
 From a front perspective, these speakers look very neat and clean, especially in black because it blends in with the drivers well.
 Both left and right speakers are identical from the front which give an aesthetically pleasing symmetry to your setup.

 Most speakers will have to rest on somewhat cluttered surfaces, so their size and design are most welcome.
 The Kevlar membrane woofer and soft dome tweeter look sleek, and the front-firing port is barely noticeable as it is situated at the bottom.
 The A2+ speakers also feature no grills so it has a rather less rugged finish.
 DS1 stands can also be purchased, which raises the speakers slightly off the ground.
 The elevation allows the speakers to be angled upward until you find that sweet spot for maximum audio enjoyment.

-There is a Stereo RCA Input and output ports, volume control, stereo mini-jack input, Bluetooth pair button, USB and power inlet.
+There are Stereo RCA input and output ports, volume control, stereo mini-jack input, Bluetooth pair button, USB, and power inlet.
 It should be noted that the volume control also doubles up with the power switch on the back.
 This can cause some annoyance, especially when there is no remote control included.
 This should be fine if you only plan to use it for PC via USB-in or Bluetooth.